Chiaretto di Bardolino – Anteprima 2021

 Winemaking and Typicity

 These days, some winegrowers choose vineyards according to their suitability for either Chiaretto or Bardolino red.
-The grapes selected for Chiaretto are picked earlier and undergo white winemaking, with only a few hours of skin contact necessary in the winepress to achieve the desired pale colour with minimal tannins.
+The grapes selected for Chiaretto are picked earlier and undergo white winemaking.
+Only a few hours of skin contact are necessary within the winepress to achieve the desired pale colour with minimal tannins.
 Fermentation and maturation are usually in temperature-controlled stainless steel, followed by a few months on the lees.

 The colour of Chiaretto is also what sets it apart.
 In short, it can be all the colours of Flamingo, from almost water white to a mid-pink, with copper and orange shades too.
 If the first duty of Chiaretto is to taste good, a close second is to be pretty.